Long-term sustainability for your PMO

 - Relationship-building strategies

-- Network effectively
+- Network effectively to shape your future.

 Having a forward-thinking mindset is crucial in an Agile space.
 Annette will explore how to become an Agile leader and create a continuous learning environment.

 - Adapt leadership styles around the latest technology

 - Expand capacity and extend capabilities to be more Agile

 Annette Rangi General Manager Operations/Sales New Era Technology

 The steps you take today determine how your future pans out.
 This interactive roundtable will summarise the takeaways from the past two days so you can navigate your future.